Credit card debt is still a big problem even though the Fed didn't hike interest rates

 For someone shouldering credit card debt, elevated interest rates can make it harder to pay off balances quickly.
 Instead, those paying just the minimum could see their balances balloon.

-There are also recent signs that card holders are struggling more with their debt.
+There are also recent signs that cardholders are struggling more with their debt.
 The delinquency rate on credit cards reached 2.77% in the second quarter of 2023, according to the Fed, the highest level since 2012 when it was 2.82%.

 Last month, over half of credit card borrowers (51%) couldn’t pay off their entire balance each month and let the debt roll over from one month to the next, accruing interest, a separate study from J.D.
 Power found.
 That was the first time the share of Americans revolving their debts was higher than the portion who paid their bill in full.